TheRealBecks/passwordy/README.md

 By default lower and upper ASCII characters and digits are used for password generation and leading digits are avoided so you can sefely use them for protocls like **BGP, OSPF and IS-IS**.
 If you need more secure passwords run it as follows:
 ```
-python passwordy.py --password-special-characters1 --password-special-characters2
+python passwordy.py -s
 ```

 Check `--help` for further information about the characters used for the password generation.

-If a password already exists, but the password hashes are needed use `--input-prompt`. `--password` is optional and will be set to `True` is any case:
+If a password already exists, but the password hashes are needed use `--input-prompt`. `--password` is optional and will be set to `True` in any case:
 ```
 python passwordy.py --password --input-prompt
 ```